-B unique_label
+B unique_label LTORG unique_label

-LTORG

-A1475W: At least one register must be transferred, otherwise result is UNPREDICTABLE
+At least one register must be transferred, otherwise result is UNPREDICTABLE

-A1476W: BX r15 at non word-aligned address is UNPREDICTABLE
+BX r15 at non word-aligned address is UNPREDICTABLE

-A1477W: This register combination results in UNPREDICTABLE behaviour
+This register combination results in UNPREDICTABLE behavior

-A1479W: Requested alignment <alignreq> is greater than area alignment <align>, which has been increased
+Requested alignment <alignreq> is greater than area alignment <align>, which has been increased

-This is warning about an ALIGN directive which has a coarser alignment boundary than its containing AREA, which is not allowed.
+This is warning about an ALIGN directive that has a coarser alignment boundary than its containing AREA.
+This is not permitted.
 To compensate, the assembler automatically increases the alignment of the containing AREA for you.
 A simple test case that gives the warning is:

+'''

 AREA test, CODE, ALIGN=3

 ALIGN 16

-mov pc, lr
+mov pc, 1r

+END

+'''

-In this example, the alignment of the AREA (ALIGN=3) is 2^3=8 byte boundary, but the mov pc,lr instruction will be on a 16 byte boundary, hence the error.
-(Note the difference in how the two alignment types are specified).
-These two types of alignment control are described in detail in the RVCT 3.1 Assembler Guide, section 7.8.1, "ALIGN" and 7.8.2, "AREA".
+In this example, the alignment of the AREA (ALIGN=3) is $2^3=8$ byte boundary, but the mov pc, 1r instruction is on a 16-byte boundary, hence the error.

+The two alignment types are specified in different ways.